ballerina-platform/module-ballerina-xmldata/docs/spec/spec.md

 }
 ```

-If `returnType` is configured for the above output, it must be specified in the following format.
+If `returnType` is configured for the above output, it must be specified in the following format with the open/closed record type.

 ```ballerina
 type BookStores record {|